techfreaque/octo-ui-2/README.md

 `	]`\
 `}`

-## License: GPL
+## License: GPL V3

-If you decide to customize my code, please note that it is licensed under the GNU General Public License (GPL).
+If you decide to customize my code, please note that it is licensed under the GNU General Public License (GPL V3).
 This means that you have the right to use, modify, and distribute the code as long as you also distribute any modified versions under the same GPL license.
 If you would like to contribute your modifications back to the original codebase, please open a pull request on the repository.
 This allows the community to review and potentially merge your changes, while also ensuring that any improvements or modifications are shared with others.
 Thank you for considering using my code, and I hope it serves you well.

 ## Your Donation Makes a Difference